Japan Amusement Expo 2024: The Full Preview

 A big part of the reformatted appeal of the show will also lie in its side events.
 There will be a few of those happening on the second day for the general public, but the largest of those is naturally going to be the Amusement Music Festival, which brings together the main four rhythm game developers (Konami, Sega, Bandai Namco, Taito) and artists who make music for them into one big stage show.
 Unfortunately though, that has caused a little bit of controversy, with overseas fans unable to get tickets easily…

 Stay tuned for coverage of the show from afar during the next couple days; although AH won’t be around on the expo floor, there is usually enough to piece together from Japanese social media and games press coverage to make it all worthwhile.
-As an aside, our livestream preview for IAAPA will be happening soon too – the post will go up later on Sunday, though, just so that the site coverage of this first event doesn’t clash.
+As an aside, our livestream preview for IAAPA will be happening soon too – the post will go up later, though, just so that the site coverage of this first event doesn’t clash.

 For now, which of the booth previews of the Japan Amusement Expo 2024 interest you most?